-The ISL6444 monitors the output voltages.
-Each PWM controller generates a PGOOD (power good) signal when the soft-start is completed and the output is within $\pm 10\%$ of the set point.
+In dual power supply applications the ISL6225 monitors the output voltage of both CH1 and CH2.
+An independent PGOOD (power good) signal is asserted for each channel after the soft-start sequence has completed, and the output voltage is within ±10% of the set point.
+In DDR mode CH1 generates the only PGOOD signal.